MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationStrengthPolicy.md

 To do so, use the Update allowed combinations action.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgPolicyAuthenticationStrengthPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationStrengthPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)